fekete965/boots.dev-build-an-ai-agent/README.md

 - `MAX_CONTENT_CHUNK_SIZE`: Maximum content size for file operations (default: 10000 characters)
 - `TIMEOUT`: Timeout for individual operations (default: 30 seconds)

-## Security
+## Security Features

-- The agent operates within a restricted working directory
+- **Sandboxed Environment**: All operations are constrained to a specific working directory
-- File paths are validated and sanitized
+- **Path Validation**: Every file path is validated to prevent directory traversal attacks
+- **Content Limits**: File reading is limited to prevent memory exhaustion (10,000 characters max)
+- **Execution Timeouts**: Python file execution has a 30-second timeout limit
+- **Loop Protection**: Maximum of 20 function call iterations to prevent infinite loops
-- Function calls are logged for transparency
+- **Transparent Logging**: All function calls are logged when using verbose mode

 ## Development

+This project demonstrates how to build secure AI agents with function calling capabilities.
+It showcases:

+- **Secure Function Calling**: How to safely expose file system operations to AI agents
+- **Sandboxing Techniques**: Path validation and working directory restrictions
+- **Error Handling**: Robust error handling for all function operations
+- **Token Management**: Tracking and logging of API usage for cost monitoring

-This project is built as a learning exercise for creating AI agents with function calling capabilities.
-The calculator directory contains a simple test project that the agent can interact with to demonstrate its capabilities.
+The calculator directory is included as a minimal test project to demonstrate the agent's capabilities in a controlled environment.

 ## License